Limontitla, Espresso from Mexico

 Limontitla - Espresso from Mexico

-This coffee is so smooth and tangy that it reminds us of lemonade.
-Notes of cranberries and toffee, with a high level of sweetness and tangy acidity, make this washed espresso a delight for the palate.
+This coffee is so smooth and zesty that it reminds us of lemonade.
+Notes of cranberries and toffee, paired with high sweetness and zesty acidity, make this washed espresso a delight for the palate.

 Origin of the beans: Limontitla, Sierra Madre Oriental, Puebla, Mexico

-Producers: 20 small producers from the municipality of Limontitla
+Producers: 20 small-scale producers from the municipality of Limontitla

 Varieties: Typica, Bourbon, Caturra (all Arabica)